AlexanderUbaldoGutierrez21/PSUShortestPath/README.md

 ## Academic Purpose
 This software is developed for academic purposes.
 It is not intended for direct integration into vehicle ADAS systems.
-Penn State University (PSU), CE 521 Transportation Networks and Systems Analysis.
+Penn State University (PSU), CE 521 Transportation Network and Systems Analysis.
 Fall 2025.